 The Cathedral Education Department offers School Visits to students from Key Stage 1 to Key Stage 5, and we also offer Quiet days and CPD opportunities for teachers.

 Please use the menu to the left-hand side to view what we offer for your age group.
-Priority is usually given to schools within the Diocese of Oxford (Oxfordshire, Berkshire, Buckinghamshire).
-However, ALL schools are welcome, so if you would like to visit from outside the Diocese, please contact us for more information.
+Priority is usually given to schools within the counties of Oxfordshire, Berkshire, Buckinghamshire.
+However, all schools are welcome, so if you would like to visit, please contact us for more information.

 We are developing pre-visit and follow up packs for teachers with suggestions for related classroom activities for each of our visits.
 If a pack is available, it will be provided electronically, free of charge.